chaz393/GaeulBot/README.md

-# GaeulBot

-an Instagram bot for discord
+# GaeulBot - an Instagram bot for Discord

 clone this porject